MehranGhamaty/key_word/README.md

-# keyWordCounter

-Reads dataset from Cassanda and counts occurences of keywords in tweets using Spark
+Reads dataset from Cassanda and gathers occurences of keywords in tweets using Spark